KyleNeece/KyleNeece.github.io/content/DND/DM's Tools - Spoilers here/Misc notes.md

 - 1 Quinn Murgul
 - 2 soldier platoon 457
-make questline to help out the soldier(s) within platoon 457 make a floor plan for Kindrack estate make info and questions/answers for the two arms dealers
+make questline to help out the soldier(s) within platoon 457 make a floor plan for Kindrack estate (name it later) make info and questions/answers for the two arms dealers

 make a revised ranger